Oil laundering plant discovered

-An oil laundering plant with the capacity to process more than 2.5 million litres of fuel a year has been discovered in Dublin.
+A massive oil laundering plant with the capacity for an estimated 10 million litres of fuel a year has been uncovered by Customs officers.